-Tuesday, November 23: Course paper due at start of class Thursday, December 9: Team report on People Express simulation exercise due at start of class Friday, December 17: Final examination, 6 to 8 PM
+Tuesday, November 3: Team allocation of compensation points for Brainerd, Bennis, Farrell case due at start of class Tuesday, November 22: Course paper due at start of class Thursday, December 8: Team report on People Express simulation exercise due at the start of class Wednesday, December 14: Final examination, 6 to 8 PM

-Class 1: Introduction to Managing People in Organizations (Thurs 10/28)
+Class 1: Introduction to Managing People in Organizations (Thurs 10/27)

 - Description: In this class, we emphasize the central goal for the course: to provide students with insights into the complexities of human behavior in organizations.
 We describe the sequence of topics, from the individual level (motivation, job design, equity issues) to the group level (stimulating effective group performance, group decision-making) and the organizational level (culture, human resource systems and the link to business strategy).
-We also review course requirements, discuss the Google minicase, and touch on key issues in the Murray and Sutton articles. - Readings: Alan Murray, "The End of Management," Wall Street Journal, August 21, 2010.
+We also review course requirements.
+The readings and case will let us consider key issues confronting managers of people at work, now and in the past, to look for similarities and differences. - Readings: Alan Murray, "The End of Management," Wall Street Journal, August 21, 2010.